juddorcasitas/UTMDSC-Git-101/README.md

 ```

 ### Hyperlinks
-You can use a-tags to direct users to another page.
+You can use  `a` tags to direct users to another page.
 ```$xslt
 <a src="https://google.com">
     <!-- What you want to be clicked goes here -->